Ravibio/Scene_Forge/docs/05_Object_Convert.md

 Once open you will find all your scene collections listed their.

-**Field Properties:**

-- **Settings**
+- **Methods**

-	- Method **Match Models Size** matches the average size of the prototype bounds to the average size of the prefab bounds.
+	-  **Match Models Size** matches the average size of the prototype bounds to the average size of the prefab bounds.
+		-	**Requires that both prototype and prefab objects have a renderer component!**
-	- Method **Random** chooses a random prefab for every object
+	-  **Random Match (Bounds)** chooses a random prefab for every object.
+It also matches the prefab size to the prototype bounds size
+		- **Requires that both prototype and prefab objects have a renderer component!**
+	- **Random Match (No Bounds)** uses a random system to pair prototypes and prefabs.
+	- **Match Object Name** matches prototypes and prefabs by name.
-	- Method **Match Specific Axis**, unlike Match Model Size this method only looks at the specified axis of the prototype objects size and finds a match for it.
+	-  **Match Specific Axis**, unlike Match Model Size this method only looks at the specified axis of the prototype objects size and finds a match for it.
 For example if you have trees with different heights using this method will ensure that every tree prefab will match the prototype objects **Y** size perfectly instead of its average.
+		-  **Requires that both prototype and prefab objects have a renderer component!**

-	- **Don't Change Scale** when checked won't change the size of the prefab after matching it.
+- **Match Scale** when checked won't change the size of the prefab after matching it.
 Matching happens at 1:1 scale and after that the prefab is scaled to match the size of the prototype as close as possible.
 This option disables that.

 - **Folder Path** is used to load all prefabs from a specified project folder.
 - **Parent Name** specifies the name of the parent that will hold the new prefabs.